pokeypokeypokey/RoboND-Kinematics-Project/README.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-Inverse kinematics were implemented as described with only minor adjustments.
+Inverse kinematics calculations were implemented as described with only minor adjustments.
 All angles were normalised between `-pi` and `pi` to try minimise rotations.
-Also, theta 4 & 6 calculations were adjust as follows (to keep them in the appropriate quadrants):
+Also, theta 4 & 6 calculations were adjusted as follows (to keep them in the appropriate quadrants):

 ```python
 if sin(theta5) < 0: